alpacademo/Policy/docs/policies/manage_project_costs.md

-# Policy Documentation
+# Manage Project Costs

-The `monthly_project_cost_violation` policy utilizes the `infracost` module to authenticate and estimate pricing values for infrastructure projects.
+The `manage_project_costs` policy utilizes the `infracost` module to authenticate and estimate pricing values for infrastructure projects.
 The policy ensures that the total monthly cost of the infrastructure project does not exceed a specified budget.

 ## Import Statement